 Optimum Direct Care

 Choosing a Direct Primary Care physician for you or your family’s healthcare needs is one of the best things you can do for your long-term health.
 Here at Optimum Direct Care we pride ourselves on providing health care that is in the patient’s best interest – even if it does not fit the cost-control constraints mandated by insurance companies – and our patients are empowered to take better control of their health and their lives.

-If you’re looking for a DPC doctor in Orlando, schedule a meet-and-greet with Dr. Muzzi to learn more about her approach to healthcare and whether Direct Primary Care might be right for you!
+If you’re looking for a DPC doctor in Orlando, schedule a meet-and-greet with our doctors to learn more about our approach to healthcare and whether Direct Primary Care might be right for you!